jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

 This chapter marks a pivotal shift in the book, moving from our focused exploration of abstract probability theory to practicalities of building and training probabilistic models.
 Subsequent chapters construct estimators and statistics and develop their theories, all of this with the overarching goal of leveraging these newfound tools to discover answers to specific questions or inquiries of particular interest.
 Most texts on mathematical statistics make a similar transition to similar material that they call _inferential statistics_---but whatever it might be called, we are trying to do the same thing: _Learn from data_.

 The current chapter describes tools and techniques drawn from the _theory of information_, which is a charming amalgamation of practical engineering and theoretical mathematics.
-Among other things, this theory provides us with a method for measuring a particular form of _information_, but it also gives us techniques for quantifying related degrees of _surprise_, _uncertainty_, and _entropy_.
-In the upcoming chapters, our primary use for these measures will be to train and choose probabilistic models, but the theory reaches way beyond into physics, coding theory, computer science, neuroscience, biology, economics, the theory of complex systems, and even philosophy.
+This theory provides us with a method for measuring a particular form of _information_, but it also gives us techniques for quantifying related degrees of _surprise_, _uncertainty_, and _entropy_.
+In the upcoming chapters, our primary use for these measures will be to train and choose probabilistic models, but the theory reaches way beyond into physics, coding theory, computer science, neuroscience, biology, economics, the theory of complex systems, and many other fields.

-We will begin the chapter with a motivational section to help introduce the very specific type of _information_ that this theory purports to study.
-While the hurried reader may skip this initial section if they so choose, they should also be warned that the abstract definitions in later sections will be quite difficult to "grok" at first sight without the context and setting provided by the first section.
-Throughout the remaining sections in the chapter, we will try to hit many of the highlights of the theory, but we will fall well short of comprehensive coverage.
-But fortunately, there are several textbook-length treatments of information theory that are very approachable---the standard references are {cite}`CoverThomas2006` and {cite}`MacKay2003`.
-I also quite enjoy {cite}`Ash2012`, though it is much older than the other two references and is written in the definition-theorem-proof style of pure mathematics (which some appreciate, some don't).
+We will begin the chapter with a section to help introduce the specific type of _information_ that this theory purports to study.
+This first section is purely expository and draws motivation from the roots of information theory in practical engineering and coding theory.
+However, for reasons of space and time, beyond the first section we do not elaborate any further on the connections between information theory and coding theory---for that, we will point the interested reader to one of the standard textbooks on information theory, like {cite}`CoverThomas2006`, {cite}`MacKay2003`, and {cite}`Ash2012`.
+The hurried reader may skip the first section if they would like, it contains no material necessary for the remaining sections.

+Though information theory has its roots in engineering concerns, it is at its core a purely mathematical theory.
+In the second section of this chapter, we define and study the first two of the three central quantities in the mathematical theory called _Shannon information_ and _Shannon entropy_---after that, in the third section, we define the third of these important quantities called _Kullback Leibler (KL) divergence_.
+It is mostly this latter quantity that will be of primary use in the following chapters, since it provides a generalized notion of "distance" between probability distributions.
+Finally, we end the chapter with a discussion of the _mutual information_ between two random vectors, which may be conceptualized as a generalized (nonnegative) correlation measure that vanishes exactly when the variables are independent.